Paul Robeson Conference and Gala

 - Amanda Cahn, Managing Director and Equipment Manager, Center for Public Research & Leadership,

 - Lurie Daniel Favors, Activist and Attorney

 12:55 – 1:10 PM

 Keynote Fire Side chat with Arva Rice, CEO of the New York Urban League

 1:10 – 2:10 PM

 Panel – Entrepreneurship Panel

 2:55 – 3:10 PM

-The 2018 Paul Robeson Gala will take place on Thursday, February 1st, 2018, starting at 6:00 P.M. at The Penn Club of New York, located at 30 W 44th Street, New York, NY 10036.
-The Gala will honor Jill Pilgrim ‘84, Acting Executive & General Counsel of the Track & Field Athletes Association, Inc. (TFAA) and principal owner of Pilgrim & Associates law firm.
-Aisha Greene ’04, the Bureau Chief of the Alternatives to Incarceration Bureau at the Bronx County District Attorney’s Office and former Director of Brooklyn Justice Initiatives (BJI), will deliver the keynote address.
+The 2018 Paul Robeson Gala took place on Thursday, February 1st, 2018, starting at 6:00 P.M. at The Penn Club of New York, located at 30 W 44th Street, New York, NY 10036.
+The Gala honored Jill Pilgrim ‘84, Acting Executive & General Counsel of the Track & Field Athletes Association, Inc. (TFAA) and principal owner of Pilgrim & Associates law firm.
+Aisha Greene ’04, the Bureau Chief of the Alternatives to Incarceration Bureau at the Bronx County District Attorney’s Office and former Director of Brooklyn Justice Initiatives (BJI), delivered the keynote address.

 Past Galas and Conferences